Testing gravitational physics by combining DESI DR1 and weak lensing datasets using the E_G estimator: Theoretical foundations

 where we assume $\alpha_l = 2$ as a value representative of our data \citep[see,][]{2021MNRAS.504.1452V, 2025arXiv250621677H}.

 We always evaluate and include these two astrophysical model contributions to the galaxy-galaxy lensing signal for each pair of source and lens tomographic bins, which we hence write as,

 although the contributions of the intrinsic alignment and magnification terms are negligible for the scales and source-lens pairs included in our analysis.
-Switching off these corrections entirely, the average absolute change in the $E_G(z)$ measurements relative to the errors is $0.1 \sigma$, compared to our fiducial correction.
+Switching off these corrections entirely, the average absolute change in the $E_G(z)$ measurements relative to the errors is $0.1 \sigma$, compared to our fiducial correction; marginalising over a range of values for the intrinsic alignment or magnification parameters within currently determined limits would not significantly change our $E_G$ measurements or errors.
 We refer the reader to \cite{2024OJAp....7E..57L} for full simulation studies of these effects in the context of DESI.